Portrait of an Unknown Lady by Maria Gainza, translated by Thomas Bunstead

 MARÍA GAINZA was born in Buenos Aires, where she still resides.
 She has worked as a correspondent for The New York Times in Argentina, as well as for ARTnews.
 She has also been a contributor to Artforum, The Buenos Aires Review, Radar, the cultural supplement from Argentine newspaper Página/12.
 She is coeditor of the collection Los Sentidos (The Senses) on Argentinean art, and in 2011 she published Textos elegidos (Selected TextsOptic Nerve is her first work of fiction and her first book to be translated into English.

-THOMAS BUNSTEAD has translated some of the leading Spanish-language writers working today, including Bernardo Atxaga, Agustín Fernández Mallo and Enrique Vila-Matas.
-He is currently a Royal Literary Fellow, teaching at Aberystwyth University (2021-2023).
+THOMAS BUNSTEAD has translated some of the leading Spanish-language writers working today, including Bernardo Atxaga, Agustín Fernández Mallo, and Enrique Vila-Matas, and his own writing has appeared in publications such as Brixton Review of Books, Lit Hub, and The White Review.
+He is currently a Royal Literary Fellow teaching at Aberystwyth University.
 He was born in London and now lives in Pembrokeshire, Wales.